 Once the wine has completed fermentation, we match the wine with carefully selected barrels from our list of preferred coopers, for aging.
 Our preference is for 300L hogshead and 400L Integrale barrels coopered from tight-grained quality French and American oak, to impart subtle structure, weight and also to progress each unique personality of the wine.
 This is one area where quality cannot be compromised, and isn't.

 We have two wine cellars for aging the wines; one each to accommodate the red wines and another for the barrel-aged white wines.
 Each wine style has a preferred environment, and temperature control is a key factor.
-The wines are left undisturbed but under close observation until ready for blending under the skilful eyes of Tim and Paul.
+The wines are left undisturbed but under close observation until ready for blending under the skillful eyes of Tim and Paul.

-Blending is the final master stroke in winemaking.
+Blending is the final master stroke in wine-making.
 It is a true test of the palate where the winemaker finely tunes the wine to achieve that celebrated, yet sometimes elusive, perfect balance.
 Something we can pull together in bucket loads!